Cohere: Partnerships

 In 2024, Cohere partnered with Fujitsu in co-developing Takane, a Japanese LLM.

-In January 2025, in partnership with RBC, Cohere introduced North for Banking, a secure generative AI platform designed to enhance productivity and data security in financial services.

-A partnership with LG developed a Korean LLM and customized the North platform for the specific needs of Korean companies.
+In January 2025, in partnership with RBC, Cohere introduced North for Banking, a secure generative AI platform in financial services.
+A partnership with LG developed a Korean LLM and customized the North platform for Korean companies.

 In May 2025, Cohere partnered with SAP to integrate its AI models into SAP's Business Suite and make them available through SAP AI Core's generative AI hub.
+In November 2025, Cohere's North platform was among the AI offerings integrated into the launch of SAP's European AI Cloud.

-Simultaneously, Cohere announced a collaboration with Dell Technologies, making Dell the first infrastructure provider to offer Cohere North, the company's secure AI workspace platform, for on-premises deployment.
+Cohere announced a collaboration with Dell Technologies, making Dell the first infrastructure provider to offer Cohere North, the company's secure AI workspace platform.
 Cohere also entered the healthcare sector through a partnership with Ensemble Health Partners, a revenue cycle management company, to deploy agentic AI solutions for healthcare providers' administrative workflows.

 In July 2025, Cohere announced a partnership with Bell Canada to provide AI services to government and enterprise customers.
-Under the agreement, Bell Canada will deploy Cohere's technology on its data center infrastructure and offer AI solutions to clients.
-The partnership positions the services as a Canadian alternative to international cloud providers, with Bell also implementing Cohere's North platform for internal operations.
+Bell Canada will deploy Cohere's technology on its data center infrastructure and offer AI solutions to clients.
+Bell also implemented Cohere's North platform for internal operations.

+In December 2025, Thales Group and Cohere partnered to apply AI systems in naval and maritime defense operations.

+Hanwha Ocean contracted with Cohere in January 2026 to integrate its generative AI technologies in ship design and procurement processes.

+In March 2026, Saab AB announced a partnership with Cohere that utilizes the latter's AI technologies to support the GlobalEye surveillance aircraft.

+As of April 2026, Cohere provides generative AI solutions for the Aston Martin F1.
+Cohere's technologies are applied in the teams' engineering, performance assessments, and operations.